Chiang Ssu-chien

-Chiang Ssu-chien (蒋斯千 (蔣斯千, Jiǎng Sīqiān); 1814–1894) was the grandfather of former Republic of China President Chiang Kai-shek.
+Chiang Ssu-chien (蒋斯千 (蔣斯千, Jiǎng Sīqiān); 31 December 1814 - 21 November 1894) was a Chinese businessman during the Qing dynasty and the grandfather of former Republic of China President Chiang Kai-shek.

+Biography

-Chiang Ssu-chien was born during the Qing Dynasty in 1814 to Chiang Chi-tseng (蔣祈增).
-His early years were spent as a farmer and later years were spent in Xikou, Fenghua in Zhejiang Province in a village named Jinxi (錦溪村) managing the Yutai salt store as well as making and selling wine.
-His business became more successful later on and improved the Chiang families social status.
-Chiang Ssu-chien raised two children.
-His eldest son was named Chiang Chao-hai (蔣肇海) and his second second son was named Chiang Chao-tsung (蔣肇聰) who was Chiang Kai-shek's father.
-Chiang Ssu-chien died in 1894.
+Chiang Ssu-chien was born on 31 December 1814 (20 November of the 19th year of the Jiaqing Emperor) to Chiang Chi-tseng (蔣祈增).
+His early years were spent as a farmer and later years were spent in Xikou, Fenghua in Zhejiang in a village named Jinxi (錦溪村) managing the Yutai salt store as well as making and selling wine.
+His business became more successful later on and improved the Chiang family's social status.
+He raised two children.
+His older son was Chiang Chao-hai (蔣肇海) and his younger son, Chiang Chao-tsung was Chiang Kai-shek's father, and inherited the family business after his father's death.
+Chiang Ssu-chien died on 21 November 1894 (24 October of the 20th year of the Guangxu Emperor).